michalkonecny/exact-function-plotter/README.md

 Also, see the [screenshots folder](screenshots) and [slides](regional-cstaster-MK-cid-slides.pdf) featuring plots produced by this tool.

 _Beware: Work in progress.
-Currently the UI and plotting is very slow._
+Currently the UI and plotting is slow._

+I recommend to tune the plots with very low accuracy and increase accuracy only for the final rendering.
+In case of fractals, accurate rendering typically takes several minutes.

 <!-- Screenshots: -->